 A criminal Complaint or Petition for Adjudication of Delinquency accuses them of Possession or Dissemination of Child Pornography.
 Minnesota Statutes §617.247.
 Such prosecutions violate the young person’s right to freedom of speech and expression under the U.S. Constitution as well as the Minnesota Constitution.

 We can do better.
 Let’s change the laws to make them less unfair.
-Let’s pass a Romeo and Juliet law to spare young people from being made into criminals.
+Let’s pass a Romeo and Juliet law; to stop making criminals out of young people.

 Predatory Offender Registration for juveniles

 Can a juvenile be a “predatory offender” due to sexting or being a young lover?

 Labeling juveniles “predatory offenders,” requires them to register their whereabouts, vehicles, schools, addresses, and on and on.
 And it sends them to prison if they slip up any little part of doing so.
 Is that what we really want to do after a juvenile had consensual sex with her beloved, or after sexting?

 Rehabilitation vs. Predatory Offender Registration for ten years to life.